Anaesthesia for hip fracture surgery in adults

 The majority of people with hip fracture are elderly and are treated surgically, requiring anaesthesia.
 The most common types of anaesthesia are ‘general’ and ‘spinal’.
 This review assessed different types of anaesthesia for surgical repair of hip fractures (proximal femoral fractures) in adults.

-Adults, Both sexes, Cardiovascular diseases, Conflict, Earthquake, Endocrine and metabolic diseases, Extreme violence, Health, Injuries (all), Logistics, Mental health, Nervous system and neurologic diseases, Older people, Orthopedic injuries, Pain and anaesthesia
+Adults, Both sexes (for groups of both male and female persons), Cardiovascular conditions, Conflict, Earthquake, Endocrine and metabolic conditions, Extreme violence/Accidents, Health, Injuries (all), Logistics, Mental health, Nervous system and neurologic conditions, Older people, Orthopedic injuries, Pain and anaesthesia